gracecox/MagPySV/docs/_build/html/_sources/index.rst.txt

 ------------

 MagPySV can be installed via the Python Package Index (PyPI) using the command ``pip install magpysv``.
 This also installs all required dependencies, including the BGS data downloading app.
-The example Juypyter notebooks (see below) are not included in the PyPI installation and need to be downloaded from the Github project page after the software is installed.
+The example Juypyter notebooks (see below) are not included in the PyPI installation and need to be downloaded from a separate GitHub project page after the software is installed.

 Example workflows
 -----------------

 In the paper accompanying this software (in prep), we present two case studies of cleaned data in different geographic regions and discuss their application to geomagnetic jerks: monthly first differences for Europe, and annual differences for northern high latitude regions.
-The examples directory of this package includes two notebooks that can be used to download the relevant hourly data from BGS and reproduce the figures for these case studies.
+A second GitHub repository accompanying this package includes two notebooks that can be used to download the relevant hourly data from BGS and reproduce the figures for these case studies.
+Note that MagPySV must be installed before using the notebooks (preferably using ``pip``).

-To obtain the notebooks, go to the Github project page (at https://github.com/gracecox/MagPySV) and click the green "clone or download" button.
+To obtain the notebooks, go to their GitHub project page at https://github.com/gracecox/MagPySV-examples and click the green "clone or download" button.
 From the dropdown menu, select "download zip" and save the file to the desired location.
-Unzip the file and navigate to the examples folder.
-To open the notebooks, launch a Jupyter notebook from the examples folder (e.g. by typing ``jupyter notebook`` into the command line from the examples directory) and then select the desired notebook from the list that appears in your web browser.
+Unzip the file and navigate to the resulting folder.
+To open the notebooks, launch a Jupyter notebook from this folder (e.g. by typing ``jupyter notebook`` into the command line from the directory) and then select the desired notebook from the list that appears in your web browser.

 The `Jupyter documentation`_ contains a step-by-step tutorial on installing and running notebooks, and is aimed at new users who have no familiarity with Python.

 Contributing
 ------------

 We hope others in the geomagnetism community find this code useful and welcome suggestions, feedback and contributions.
-Requesting new features or reporting bugs can be done by creating a `Github issue`_ for the repository.
+Requesting new features or reporting bugs can be done by creating a `GitHub issue`_ for the repository.

 If you would like to fix bugs or implement new features yourself, this is very welcome!
 This is done by

-1. Forking MagPySV's Github repository
+1. Forking MagPySV's GitHub repository
 2. Creating a branch for your changes
 3. Making your changes to the code
 4. Submitting a pull request to the repository

-Those unfamiliar with this process might find `Github's tutorials`_ useful.
-If this still looks too complicated, you are welcome to create a Github issue or get in touch with us directly for help.
+Those unfamiliar with this process might find `GitHub's tutorials`_ useful.
+If this still looks too complicated, you are welcome to create a GitHub issue or get in touch with us directly for help.

 Reference
 ---------